Behavioral Assessment Program

 - At a minimum, the team consists of: Dean of Student Services, Public Safety, and a counselor

-Although not exhaustive, the following is representative of inappropriate communication involving OCC that could activate the BART Team
+Although not exhaustive, the following is representative of conduct that may activate a Bart Team response:

 - Conduct, behavior, interaction, data postings, words and other forms of communication